UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 - Appreciate the uncertainties associated with model results and the ethical consequences of acting on these results.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~20 hours.
+Instructor-led live webinars.

 ### Production
-This course focuses on everything that happens after the model has been put together, specifically addressing machine learning system requirements.
+Building a model differs significantly from creating a model that is usable by others.
+This course topic focuses on everything that happens after the model has been put together, specifically addressing machine learning system requirements such as: reliability, scalability, maintainability, and adaptability; feature engineering; model development and deployment; monitoring; and infrastructure and tooling.

 **Learning Outcomes:**
 - Design machine learning systems that are reliable, scalable, maintainable, and adaptable.